FAQ

 What role do temporary employment agencies play in the placement of labour?

 Temporary employment agencies play a key role in the staffing process.
-They cover the company's temporary staffing needs.
-Temporary employment agencies provide qualified labour.
+They cover the temporary staffing needs of companies and provide qualified labour.
 They also take responsibility for recruitment, selection procedures and administrative tasks.
-And they are responsible for the entire immigration process for temporary workers.
+They are also responsible for the entire immigration process for temporary workers.
 More about our temporary employment agency >>>

 How does the cooperation between the hirer and the temporary employment agency work?